-Section in Original Document Topic Comment/Rationale for review/inclusion in list • Adjust wording?
-Proposed Wording list it is considered to be Furthermore, the meaningful. procedure should foresee Where the selected string is not an appeal step in case the listed in the UNGEGN then selected string is not meaningfulness must be accepted because of not adequately documented []. being "meaningful".
+Section in Original Document Topic Comment/Rationale for review/inclusion in list Adjust wording?
+Proposed Wording 2007, or later versions of that list it is considered to be meaningful.
+Where the selected string is not listed in the UNGEGN then more than one designated language.
+Furthermore, the procedure should foresee an appeal step in case the meaningfulness must be adequately documented []. selected string is not accepted because of not being "meaningful".